RayaneNasri/comfyui-raw-processing/SUIVI.md

     - Added tests and little modifications in the documentation for temperature_simple, temperature_tanner_helland, saturation_hsv and contrast_linear_global
     - Changed the node and implementation of apply_lut to take into account the color_spaces (linearRGB or adobeRGB1998) of the image and of the lut
   * Ghiles :
+    - Started implementing the HDR+ algorithm in matplotlib and numpy before doing it in comfyui.
+    - I basically followed the same code as the github repo of the HDR+ paper's author, i just rewrote it in a more readable way and also took into consideration the newer packages because the repo was from 5 years ago.
+    - The results were quite convincing, but it's still slow to ship.
   * Rayane :
+    - Merging denoising branch into dev and fixing the related issues
+    - Implement a ComfyUI node for exportation of images in different formats (png, jpg, tiff, etc.) and with different compression levels

 ## 23/06/2026